 In the second section, we will describe the investment scheme designed by the Cypriot authorities.

+The planned aid scheme will affect both the fixed market as well as the mobile market.
+We will explore the impact of the scheme on these markets separately, as envisaged by the draft Broadband Guidelines (BBGL).
+We will further explore the assumption by the Cyprus government that in the particular case of Cyprus an aid scheme can cover both markets without a distorting effect on the market.

 Finally, we will dive into a few economic arguments that could be raised as objections to the scheme being implemented, and evaluate the risk that they pose towards strengthening the incumbent’s market power.
 Some of these will be counterbalanced by the countermeasures the Cypriot government will or has already put into place.

 Cyprus fixed broadband: the wholesale and retail markets